Trapped atoms in spatially-structured vector light fields: Coherent coupling of structured light fields to the motion of harmonically trapped atoms

 Comparing equation~(\ref{eq:relTransitionStrength}) against equations~(\ref{eq:first-sidebands})~and~(\ref{eq:muderivative}), we see that for a quadrupole transition, the field gradients govern the bare electronic transition strengths, while second spatial derivatives of the field govern the coupling to the atomic motion.

-We apply this framework for a $\Delta J=2$ quadrupole transition to compute relative transition strengths for $\Delta n=0$ (carrier) and $\vert\Delta n\vert=1$ (sideband) transitions for all modes $q=X,Y,Z$, in the focal plane of the structured beams covered above.
+We apply this framework for a $\Delta J=2$ quadrupole transition to compute relative transition strengths for $\Delta n=0$ (carrier) and $\Delta n_q=1$ (blue sideband) transitions for all modes $q=X,Y,Z$, by assuming the atom being in its motional ground state and lying in the focal plane of the structured beams covered above.
+The extension to arbitrary sidebands with different intial motional state is straightforward by means of equations~(\ref{eq:first-sidebands}) and (\ref{eq:second-sidebands}).
 The results for magnetic sub-transitions $\Delta m=+ 1$ are shown in Fig.~\ref{fig:4}.
 The trap axes coincide with the axis system defined by the laser beam, with $z$ being the magnetic quantization axis as above.
 The laser beam also propagates along direction $z$.

 As expected, the carrier excitation profiles ($\Delta n=0$), reflect the intensity profile of the $\sigma=\Delta m=+1$ polarization component, compare to first row of Fig.~\ref{fig:1}.
 Here, the transition strength is governed by the optical phase gradient along the propagation direction, which is determined by the traveling wave term $e^{ikz}$.
 For the sidebands pertaining to modes along the transverse directions $x$ and $y$, we see that the transitions strengths are proportional to the gradients of the carrier transition strengths along the respective direction.
 For HG and LG beams, the transition strengths for these sidebands peak at the center of the beam.
 This is particularly interesting as at these points, the carrier excitation strength is vanishing, as has been experimentally shown in Ref. ~\cite{stopp2022coherent}.
 The bottom row of Fig.~\ref{fig:4} shows the sideband transitions strengths for the mode longitudinal to the beam propagation direction ($z$).
 As for the carrier transition, these are proportional to the beam intensity, as they are mainly generated by the traveling wave component $e^{ikz}$.
 Conversely (not shown), when $l\neq \sigma$ a distinct longitudinal field~\cite{Quinteiro2017} concentrates at the center of the focused beam, which changes the excitation profiles for the $\Delta m=0$ transition, see Fig.~\ref{fig:2}.